-9.8 Protected Disclosure
+9.8 Protected Disclosure Act 2014

-The Protected Disclosures Acts (2014 and 2022) enables workers, as defined in the legislation, to raise a concern regarding perceived wrongdoing in the PSI, and ensures they are safeguarded against any reprisal by the PSI arising from their disclosure.
+The Protected Disclosures Act 2014 enables all PSI employee to raise a concern regarding perceived wrongdoing in the PSI, and ensures they are safeguarded against any reprisal by the PSI arising from their disclosure.
 The PSI is committed to addressing concerns relating to wrongdoing in the workplace, and to provide the necessary support for staff who raise concern regarding wrongdoing at the PSI.
-The PSI has in place protected disclosure policies, which have been circulated to all staff.
-We also publish an annual Protected Disclosures Report on our website, detailing protected disclosures received.
+The PSI has Whistleblowing Policy which has been circulated to all staff.
+It publishes an annual Protected Disclosures Report on its website and in its Annual Report, detailing protected disclosures it has received from members of PSI staff and/or members of the pharmacy profession relating to their work, in accordance with section 22 of the Act .